Mississippi State posts CWS-record 21 Ks in win over Texas

 The Longhorns’ offense came to life in the bottom of the ninth.
 Mike Antico led off with a homer, and Ivan Melendez and Cam Williams hit consecutive two-out singles to put runners on the corners before Douglas Hodo III grounded out to end the game.

 The Longhorns have lost their CWS opener in each of their four appearances since 2009.
+Pierce typically doesn’t address his team after a game, but he did this time.

+“I know how emotional the game was, and they’re frustrated and feel like they let their teammates down,” he said.
+“My message: ‘We’ll continue to go to battle with guys that are preparing right, and we have to get better tomorrow.
+Don’t listen to the noise.
+We know what happened, don’t listen to the distractions of what happened and be tough enough to get over it.’ ”

-Bednar (8-1), brother of Pittsburgh Pirates pitcher David Bednar, had pinpoint command with his low 90s fastball, mixed with a slider down and out of the strike zone.
+Bednar (8-1), brother of Pittsburgh Pirates pitcher David Bednar, had pinpoint command with his low 90s fastball, working it on both sides of the plate and up in the zone and mixing in a slider down and out of the strike zone.

+“I grabbed Will after the game and handed him the game ball and told him that’s one of the better performances ever here,” MSU coach Chris Lemonis said.
+“Six innings, one hit, 15 punchies.
+Not many guys have come here and done that because the talent level is so high.

+“Some nights pitchers pitch great with the wind blowing in.
+But tonight the wind is blowing out, and he just didn’t give them any swings all nightlong.”

-He fanned seven in a row from the first to third innings and broke the school’s single-game CWS record in the fourth with his 11th strikeout.
+Bednar fanned seven in a row from the first to third innings and broke the school’s single-game CWS record in the fourth with his 11th strikeout.

 He walked Zach Zubia to start the seventh inning and threw one more pitch, his 108th, before MSU coach Chris Lemonis called on Sims.